oriAleph/PinkDawgs/README.md

 ### ~ LEGO Type ~

-* [Image Classification](https://www.tensorflow.org/lite/examples/image_classification/overview) is the task of categorizing an image with a unique class, such as labeling a picture of a flower with its type or the condition it’s in.
+* [Image Classification](https://www.tensorflow.org/lite/examples/image_classification/overview) categorizes an image with a unique class, such as labeling a picture of a flower with its type or condition.
 Training this model type requires a dataset of images organized within their respective labels, aka the names of the unique classes/objects.
 After training, the model will be able to classify new images based on the given categories used in training.

 * [Object Detection](https://machinelearningmastery.com/object-recognition-with-deep-learning/) is the process of finding the location of multiple objects in an image.
-To build an object detection model, you will need an annotated dataset containing the objects and their coordinate positions.
+You will need an annotated dataset containing the objects and their coordinate positions to build an object detection model.

-* For this project, we created an image classification model *to identify one LEGO brick at a time* within a given image.
+* We created an image classification model for this project to identify one LEGO brick within a given image.
 If you want to recognize multiple bricks in a given image, I recommend using an object detection model instead.

-* To create a model that classifies LEGO brick images, a pre-trained machine learning model was leveraged to perform [transfer learning](https://machinelearningmastery.com/how-to-use-transfer-learning-when-developing-convolutional-neural-network-models/) by applying the LEGO dataset to it.
+* A pre-trained machine learning model is the leverage to perform [transfer learning](https://machinelearningmastery.com/how-to-use-transfer-learning-when-developing-convolutional-neural-network-models/) by applying the LEGO dataset to create a model that classifies LEGO brick images.
 There are trade-offs based on performance, accuracy, and model size when deciding which model architecture to use for training.
 While we do want an efficient model, the essential aspect of this project is the accuracy of the predictions.

 * [TensorFlow Lite](https://www.tensorflow.org/lite/guide) provides tools for deploying models on mobile, microcontrollers, and other edge devices.
 We can run an inference - a model prediction - with an iOS Swift application on a device by using a TFLite model.